Essential Works

 Performance Conversations

-2010 to 2011
+2010 to 2024

-In 2010, Gómez-Peña formally began a series of collaborative ‘duets’ with international fellow artists under the loose title of “conversations across borders."
+For Gómez-Peña, artistic collaboration across borders, genres and generations has always been an expression of radical citizenship.
+In 2010, he formally began a series of collaborative ‘duets’ with international fellow artists under the working title of “Conversations Across Borders."

 In the original press release he stated: